Rerandomization with Diminishing Covariate Imbalance and Diverging Number of Covariates: Asymptotic Property of Rerandomization with Sample-size Dependent Mahalanobis Distance Criterion

 \begin{theorem} Under ReM and Conditions \ref{cond:gamma_n} and \ref{cond:p_n}, as $n\rightarrow \infty$,

 \end{theorem}

-From Theorem \ref{thm:dim_rem}, under ReM, the difference between the difference-in-means estimator and the true average causal effect, $\hat{\tau} - \tau$, follows asymptotically the distribution of $V_{\tau\tau}^{1/2}(\sqrt{1-R^2_n}\varepsilon_0 + \sqrt{R^2_n} L_{K_n, a_n} )$, a convolution of standard Gaussian and constrained Gaussian random variables, with coefficients depending on $V_{\tau\tau}$ and $R^2_n$.
+From Theorem \ref{thm:dim_rem}, under ReM, the difference between the difference-in-means estimator and the true average treatment effect, $\hat{\tau} - \tau$, follows asymptotically the distribution of $V_{\tau\tau}^{1/2}(\sqrt{1-R^2_n}\varepsilon_0 + \sqrt{R^2_n} L_{K_n, a_n} )$, a convolution of standard Gaussian and constrained Gaussian random variables, with coefficients depending on $V_{\tau\tau}$ and $R^2_n$.
 Compared to \eqref{eq:rem_ldr}, the asymptotic distribution in Theorem \ref{thm:dim_rem} has the same form as that in \citet[][Theorem 1]{LDR18}, which is not surprising given that both theorems focus on the same estimator $\hat{\tau}$ and the same design ReM.
 However, Theorem \ref{thm:dim_rem} is more general and it covers \citet[][Theorem 1]{LDR18} as a special case.
 Specifically, when both $K_n$ and $a_n > 0$ are fixed and do not change with $n$, $p_n$ is a fixed positive constant and Condition \ref{cond:p_n} holds immediately from Condition \ref{cond:gamma_n} and Theorem \ref{thm:berry_esseen_clt}.
-Besides, Condition \ref{cond:gamma_n} is weaker than the regularity condition involved in \citet{LDR18}; see the Supplementary Materials for more details.
+Besides, Condition \ref{cond:gamma_n} is almost implied by the regularity condition involved in \citet{LDR18}; see the Supplementary Material \citep{WLSupp2022} for more details.

-More importantly, Theorem \ref{thm:dim_rem} allows the dimension of covariates and the acceptable probability, as well as the rerandomization threshold, to vary with the sample size.
+More importantly, Theorem \ref{thm:dim_rem} allows the dimension of covariates and the acceptance probability, as well as the rerandomization threshold, to vary with the sample size.
 Note that from Theorem \ref{thm:berry_esseen_clt}, $\gamma_n \to 0$ implies $\Delta_n \to 0$.
 Thus, Condition \ref{cond:p_n} holds naturally if we choose $p_n$ to be any fixed positive number.
-Moreover, we can also let $p_n$ decreases with $n$ and eventually converges to zero as $n\rightarrow \infty$, while maintaining that $p_n \gg \Delta_n$, under which the actual acceptance probability $\PP(M\le a_n) = p_n (1+o(1))$ also converges to zero as $n\rightarrow \infty$.
-In simple words, Theorem \ref{thm:dim_rem} allows the acceptable probability to converge to zero as the sample size goes to infinity.
+Moreover, we can also let $p_n$ decrease with $n$ and eventually converge to zero as $n\rightarrow \infty$, while maintaining that $p_n \gg \Delta_n$, under which the actual acceptance probability $\PP(M\le a_n) = p_n (1+o(1))$ also converges to zero as $n\rightarrow \infty$.
+In simple words, Theorem \ref{thm:dim_rem} allows the acceptance probability to converge to zero as the sample size goes to infinity.

+Note that all potential confounding factors, no matter observed or unobserved, can always be viewed as potential outcomes unaffected by the treatment.
+Therefore, Theorem \ref{thm:dim_rem} also implies that any potential confounding factor is asymptotically balanced between the two treatment groups.